This glossary contains information on phrases and abbreviations used by DeepSource.

 go fmt, etc. To enable a transformer on your repository, you must add it in your

-An artifact is data from external sources that is required by an analyzer other than the source code of a repository.
+An artifact is data from an external source other than the source code of a repository that is required by an analyzer.
 These artifacts must be reported to DeepSource using the CLI.
-An example would be test coverage file.
+An example would be test coverage files.

-A Data Source Name (or) DSN, is a repository-specific endpoint to identify/authenticate the data source from where additional data is sent to DeepSource, such as artifacts.
+A Data Source Name (or) DSN, is a repository-specific endpoint to identify/authenticate the data source from where additional data, such as artifacts is sent to DeepSource.
 DSNs contains sensitive information and should never be exposed publicly.

 An issue is a problem detected by an analyzer for a repository, which is recommended to be fixed.
 Issues can be of different types: bug risks, anti-patterns, security vulnerabilities, style violations, performance or documentation.

 A metric is a measure of a key property of a repository, reported by an analyzer.
 Metrics can be reported by an analyzer internally, or using an external artifact.